-DR Major Disaster Declaration (FEMA)
+DR Major Disaster Declaration (FEMA)N/A Not applicable

 The hazard profiles in Volume 1, Section 5 (Risk Assessment) have detailed information regarding each plan participant's vulnerability to the identified hazards.
 The following summarizes the Town of Lake Luzerne's risk assessment results and data used to determine the hazard ranking.